advocations/skype/Skype/ucap/Trusted_Application_API/NewConcepts.md

 ## Start Adhoc Meeting:

-When a SA wants to create an adhoc (aka on demand) meeting and join it as a trusted participant who has full access to all info pertaining to the meeting, it can POST on this resource [ms:rtc:saas:startAdhocMeeting](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_startAdhocMeeting.html.
+When a SA wants to create an adhoc (aka on demand) meeting and join it as a trusted participant who has full access to all info pertaining to the meeting, it can POST on this resource [**ms:rtc:saas:adhocMeetings**](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_adhocMeetings.html).
 This avoids a two-step process of creating and then joining a meeting.

-This link is available on the ms:rtc:saas:messagingInvitation event to allow creating and joining an adhoc meeting, and later bridging the messaging leg into a conference.
+This link is available on the [**ms:rtc:saas:messagingInvitation**](http://trustedappapi.azurewebsites.net/Resources/ms_rtc_saas_messagingInvitation.html) event to allow creating and joining an adhoc meeting, and later bridging the messaging leg into a conference.